Where BSW Doctors & Nurses Actually Live in Temple, TX

 BSW Temple is approximately 60 miles north of Austin, typically a 1-hour drive via I-35.
 Many staff live in Temple and visit Austin on weekends for concerts, dining, and entertainment.
 The I-35 widening project may cause delays during construction (through mid-to-late 2020s), so add 15–20 minutes during peak construction periods.

 The West Temple / Lakewood Ranch area offers the best balance: 10–12 minute commute, executive homes ($450K–$700K), and Belton ISD school zoning with newer facilities.
-It's where most senior medical staff and administration live.
 For a more affordable entry into Belton ISD, Lake Pointe and Sage Meadows are strong alternatives.

 Belton ISD is generally preferred by medical families for its newer facilities and consistent A-ratings.
-However, Temple ISD's IB program at Temple High School is excellent for academically focused students.
-Always verify which district a home is zoned for—city limits don't match district boundaries.
+Temple ISD's IB program at Temple High School is excellent for academically focused students.
+Always verify which district a home is zoned for — city limits don't match district boundaries.
 Check BellCAD before making an offer.

 Assuming a "Temple" address means Temple schools, or buying in Killeen to save money without understanding the 30–40 minute commute and quality-of-life trade-offs.
-The second biggest mistake: skipping physician mortgage pre-approval and putting 20% down when you could keep that capital and invest it.
+The second biggest: skipping physician mortgage pre-approval and putting 20% down when you could keep that capital and invest it.

 Temple's median home price is $250,000–$300,000, compared to $500,000–$600,000+ in Austin for comparable homes.
 A physician earning $250,000 in Temple has the lifestyle equivalent of $400,000+ in Austin when you factor in the housing differential, lower property taxes ($10K/year savings on an executive home), and no state income tax.